CmoaToto/cmoatoto.github.io/_posts/2009-01-09-what-i-did-accesnake.markdown

 date:   2009-01-09 12:00:00
 tags: symbian python application game english whatidid
 ---
 What I did from 2008 to 2009?
-I was bored so I learned **Pytnon** and **Symbian OS** development and created a popular Snake game using the accelerometer.
+I was bored so I learned **Python** and **Symbian OS** development and created a popular Snake game using the accelerometer.

 - [Why?][1]
 - [AcceSnake : A Snake Game using the accelerometer][2]